pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog_3.md

 FUCK!!

 My laptop has come from death.
 My screen died, then some RAM issues (blinking `caps lock` in HP laptops), then battery weak connections (I put surgical tape over it), but now it works.
 Turns out that if surgical tape can fix a lot of things.
 Also, removing and replugging your RAM will flush it and hence might work.

+---

+I sent the Hydra implementation to Mr. Arkadii, I will keep on checking on that.
+Meanwhile, I did put up a PR for new output types, Mr. Sam seems to be confused.
+I will now show him my implementation for huey with flask, will send a video to demonstrate that.
+Its much easier this way.
+Let's see what he thinks.
+Yepp, sent.
+I think its fine, I don't know what else to do here.
+The user can clearly see what's happening and that's always good.
+Besides even if you need to use a different code (and not the GUI) you'll still need to run the API server in some machine as there is no central server.
+This means, huey will just run like its doing rn on the server its being run on.
+Simple.